ahmtguler/dex-example/readme.md

 -   **Framework:** Built with Bun, TypeScript, and Express for a fast and efficient development environment.
 -   **Data Handling:** Tracks trade data, liquidity pool statistics, and price changes.
 Included future-proof API endpoints for flexibility, though not all are utilized in the current frontend.
 -   **Charts:** Reflects volume and price changes in real-time on the frontend.
 -   **Authentication:** Data is sourced from the public blockchain, minimizing the need for authentication in the current scope.
-Future plans include implementing SIWE (Sign-In with Ethereum) for enhanced security.
+Further improvement might be done by implementing SIWE (Sign-In with Ethereum) for enhanced security.

 ## Architecture